allmonday/pydantic-resolve/README.md

 It can easily cooperate with FastAPI to build frontend friendly data structures on the backend and provide them to the frontend in the form of a TypeScript SDK.

-> Using an ERD-oriented modeling approach, it can provide you with a 3 to 5 times increase in development efficiency and reduce code volume by more than 50%.
+> Using an ER oriented approach, it can provide you with a 3 to 5 times increase in development efficiency and reduce code volume by more than 50%.

 It provides resolve and post methods for pydantic objects.